monsur4/book-store/README.md

 # Book Store

-This is a repository for a basic book store application
+This is a repository for a basic book store application.

 ## Getting Started